2026-05-22 19:21:30 | EST

 News Analysis

-tracking data Our system provides daily updates on stock performance, market sentiment, and earnings expectations to help investors understand evolving financial conditions.
+data outlook The service delivers market insights combining technical analysis, earnings updates, and investor sentiment tracking.
 Small businesses are grappling with declining profits as rising gasoline and shipping costs erode margins, according to a Bank of America analysis showing a nearly 31% jump in gasoline spending growth by small businesses in April compared to a year ago.
 The squeeze is forcing owners like John Berl of Uncle John’s BBQ Stand in Delaware to absorb losses from weak sales and higher operational expenses, highlighting broader inflationary pressures on the sector.

 Live News